nihole/ACY/README.md

 <h3>Installation</h3>

 - clone this project to your local folder
-- install python3 with yaml and jinja2 packages
+- install python3 with YAML and Jinja2 packages
 - install Postman

 <h3>Which ACI objects can be managed with ACY</h3>